cottidev/jesprit/README.md

 - Clearing browser storage will remove saved entries
 - PWA installation depends on browser support
 - PDF export behavior can vary slightly by browser

-## License

-This project is currently for personal/project use unless you add a separate license.